dbbs-lab/bsb-core/docs/getting-started/include_morphos.rst

     :lines: 21

-By default the name assigned to the morphology is the file name without ``.swc`` extension.
-To change the name we can use the extended notation, specifying a node with a :guilabel:`name` and :guilabel:`file`:
+By default the name assigned to the morphology is the file name without its extension (here ``.swc``).
+To change the name we can use a node with a :guilabel:`name` and :guilabel:`file`:

 .. tab-set-code::